infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/subscriptions.md

-Tip

-: Please note that if you do not have a previous subscription using Google or Facebook, then you will need to use Infinite Flight to login.
+> If you do not have a previous subscription using Google or Facebook, then you will need to use Infinite Flight to login.
 New subscriptions using Google or Facebook to login is no longer supported

-## How to Manage your Subscription
+## How to manage your subscription

 If you decide to install Infinite Flight on a different device, your subscription can be passed over provided you are using the same Apple ID (for iOS) or Google Play account (for Android) that the previous subscription was purchased on.